 Once it’s ready to scoop, you can either scoop it out with a cookie scoop or use a spoon and roll a cookie about 1-1/2-inches to 2-inches thick.

-Gently press half a pecan on the top of each cookie.
+Gently press half a pecan on the tops of the cookies.

 OPTION: Sprinkle a little bit of granulated sugar OR sea salt on top of the cookie for some added flavor.

-Set the cookies about two inches apart on the baking sheet and bake for 10-12 minutes, or until they are golden brown on the edges.
+Set the cookies about two inches apart on prepared baking sheets in a single layer and bake for 10-12 minutes or until they are golden brown on the edges.